minio/docs/source/administration/minio-console.rst

    :depth: 2

-The MinIO Console is a rich graphical user interface that provides similar functionality to the :mc:`mc` command line tool.
+The MinIO Console is a rich graphical user interface that supports browsing buckets and objects on your deployment.

 This page provides an overview of the MinIO Console and describes configuration options and instructions for logging in.

 Overview
 --------

-You can use the MinIO Console for administration tasks like Identity and Access Management, Metrics and Log Monitoring, or Server Configuration.
-For more comprehensive or advanced configuration of MinIO, use the :mc:`mc` command line tool.
+.. versionchanged:: RELEASE.2025-05-24T17-08-30Z

+   The Console now presents only object browser capabilities similar to those available through the :mc:`mc` tool.
+   For administrative interactions, such as user management, use the :mc:`mc admin` command.

 The MinIO Console is embedded as part of the MinIO Server.
 You can also deploy a standalone MinIO Console using the instructions in the :minio-git:`github repository <console>`.